 Also, when your body has enough protein it doesn’t have to resort to burning muscle for the energy it needs, so your muscles stay strong and toned.
 That’s why drinking a protein-rich smoothie after a workout is an excellent way of replenishing your body!

-Here are some of our favorite forms of protein:
+Here’s our favorite forms of protein:

 Nuts and Seeds: You may be surprised to know that tiny seeds—like chia seeds and flaxseed—pack an amazing protein punch.
 For instance, one ounce of chia seeds contains an impressive 4.4 grams of protein, and they boast a wonderfully nutty taste!
 Speaking of nutty, nuts are also a great source of protein.
 Just 1/4 cup of almonds or 2 tablespoons of almond butter will give you 8 grams of protein.
 Flaxseed is another great alternative, with 8 grams of protein per 1/4 cup.
 When you choose to add nuts to your green smoothie don’t forget that they’re also higher in fat, so don’t be overly generous!